soumya0189/OneStopStocks/README.md

 # OneStopStocks
-A test app developed to track real time stock values and LEARN the Android MVVM stack and architecture components.
+A test app developed to track real time stock values and experiment with the Android MVVM stack and architecture components.